isomerpages/moe-unitysec/_sec-1-registration-2025/Step 1: Our School.md

 <p>This means that students will be placed in mixed form classes and will
 be able to take a mix of subjects at different subject levels, while attending some subjects as part of the common curriculum.</p>
-<p><strong><u>Implementation of Full SBB in 2024</u></strong>
-<br>By 2024, all secondary schools will have implemented the following aspects
-of Full SBB:
-<br>• Mixed form classes with the provision of a common curriculum; and&nbsp;
-<br>• Offering of Humanities subjects at a more demanding level from Secondary
-2.</p>
-<p>Unity Secondary School will be implementing Full SBB in 2024.</p>
+<p></p>
 <p>• <strong>Mixed Form Classes</strong>
-<br>To kick off our Full SBB journey, the 2022 cohort of Secondary 1 students
-will be grouped in form classes based on their CCAs.&nbsp;</p>
+<br>In Unity Secondary School, our students are grouped in form classes based
+on their CCAs.</p>
 <p>Our school sees CCAs as an organic platform for students to interact with
 other students taking different subject combinations, and with different strengths and interests.
-It presents opportunities for students to mingle, build meaningful friendships, and appreciate different perspectives.
-The mixed-class grouping can also help reduce the inadvertent labelling associated with streaming through carefully designed student development experiences.</p>
+Through carefully designed student development experiences, CCA presents opportunities for students to mingle, build meaningful friendships, and appreciate different perspectives.</p>
 <p>The CCA-centric structure will also present opportunities for students’
 to develop their leadership competencies as senior CCA leaders will act as mentors to their junior CCA peers.
-Such experiences will instill in students a sense of belonging and responsibility to the school and community.&nbsp;</p>
+Such experiences will instill in students a sense of belonging and responsibility to the school and community.</p>
-<p>Under this new grouping, the CCA teachers will be the students’ Character
+<p>In Unity Secondary School, teachers guiding the students are known as
-Coaches.
+Character Coaches.
 The role of the Character Coaches is to ensure the total well-being and character development of the students.
 They will also monitor the students’ academic progress and school attendance during both curriculum and CCA time.
-In our school, every Friday is set aside as ‘Character Day’ for CCA trainings and Character and Citizenship Education (CCE) lessons which will be conducted by the Character Coaches.</p>
+In our school, every Friday is set aside as ‘Character Day’ for CCA training and Character and Citizenship Education (CCE) lessons which will be conducted by the Character Coaches.</p>
 <p>• <strong>Common Curriculum at Lower Secondary</strong>
 <br>Besides CCE lessons, all Sec 1 students will attend lessons for the following
 common curriculum subjects in mixed classes: Music, Physical Education,